Actual exchange rates (AER)

 A state in which greenhouse gas emissions from activities in the value chain of an organisation are reduced as close to zero as possible, with any residual emissions balanced by removals from the atmosphere, in a time frame consistent with the Paris Agreement.
 Our ambition is that the assets we hold on behalf of our insurance companies will be Glossary Prudential plc Annual Report 2023 393 net zero by 2050, as part of Prudential’s signatory requirements to the UN-Convened Net Zero Asset Owner Alliance (NZAOA).

-New business profit growth objective
+New business profit (EEV)

 New Business Profit per active agent